 - 1. For transfers between The National Grid Company plc and a single Public Electricity Supplier where no other Party(s) are connected to the busbar, the DMP shall be at the lower voltage side of the supergrid connected transformer. - 2.
-For transfers between The National Grid Company plc and a single Public Electricity Supplier where other Party(s) are connected to the busbar, the DMP shall be at the circuit connections to that Public Electricity Supplier. - For transfers between The National Grid Company plc and more than one Public Electricity Supplier connected to the same busbar, the DMP shall be at the circuit connections of each Public Electricity Supplier to such busbar. - 4.
+For transfers between The National Grid Company plc and a single Public Electricity Supplier where other Party(s) are connected to the busbar, the DMP shall be at the circuit connections to the Public Electricity Supplier. - 3.
+For transfers between The National Grid Company plc and more than one Public Electricity Supplier, the DMP shall be at the circuit connections to the Public Electricity Suppliers. - 4.
 For transfers between Public Electricity Suppliers not including a connection to the transmission system of The National Grid Company plc, the DMP shall be at the point of connection of the two Public Electricity Suppliers. - 5.
 For transfers between The National Grid Company plc and Generators, the DMP shall be at the high voltage side of the generator transformers and station transformer(s). - 6.
-For transfers between Public Electricity Suppliers and Generators, the DMP shall be at the point(s) of connection of the generating station to the Public Electricity Supplier.
+For transfers between Public Electricity Suppliers and Generators, the DMP shall be at the point(s) of connection of the generating station to the Public Electricity Supplier. - 7.
+For transfers between the Distribution System of a Public Electricity Supplier and a Second Tier Supplier or Second Tier Customer or Non-Pooled Generator, the DMP shall be at the point of connection to the Distribution System of the Public Electricity Supplier. - 8.
+For transfers between The National Grid Company plc and a Second Tier Supplier or Second Tier Customer, the DMP shall be at the point of connection to The National Grid Company plc.